viamrobotics/docs/docs/manage/reference/agent.md

 The [`viam-agent`](https://github.com/viamrobotics/agent) is a self-updating service manager that maintains the lifecycle for itself and the following system services:

 - `viam-server`: the core of the machine
-- [`agent-provisioning`](#agent-provisioning): device provisioning subsystem that can set up machine configs and manage WiFi networks.
+- [`agent-provisioning`](#agent-provisioning): device provisioning which can set up machine configs and manage WiFi networks.
 For more information see [Provisioning](/fleet/provision/).
 - [`agent-syscfg`](#agent-syscfg): provides various operating system and system configuration tweaks

 Among other things, `viam-agent`:

 - Installs, runs, and monitors `viam-server`
   You can also use a custom build of `viam-server`, if needed.
-- Provides automatic updates for `viam-server`, the agent itself, and any configured subsystems (such as the `agent-provisioning` subsystem).
+- Provides automatic updates for `viam-server` and the agent itself.
 - Allows control of deployed software versions through the Viam app.

 {{< alert title="Support notice" color="note" >}}